Society-for-Internet-Blaseball-Research/style-guide/README.md

 ## Pronouns

-Use the pronounced preferred by the referent.
+Use the pronouns preferred by the referent.
 Use the singular "they", and avoid the "he/she" construct.

 List the pronouns of the authors after their name in parentheses in all academic papers ("Corvimae (she/her)").